-- If the seller is a “control person” of the issuer (such as a major shareholder, officer, or director), a brief statement regarding the nature of the affiliation, and a certification that the seller has no reasonable grounds to believe the issuer is in violation of securities laws.
+- If the seller is a “control person” of the company (such as a major shareholder, officer, or director), a brief statement regarding the nature of the affiliation, and a certification that the seller has no reasonable grounds to believe the company is in violation of securities laws.

 Why rely on Section 4(a)(7) for Carta Cross transactions?

 The Section 4(a)(7) exemption offers certain advantages compared to other private resale exemptions, such as Rule 144A, Rule 144, and Section 4(a)(1½):